 How does one avoid this loss of spell use, one asks?
 Quite simply, by not using magic.
 A sorcerer who refrains from using magic in a given turn can reduce his or her fatigue by one point; they may not cast spells, but those cast in a previous round that are still being maintained (flight, armor, etc.) will not hamper this loss of fatigue.
 Where fatigue is concerned, it is best to cast spells in moderation - or to end a conflict quickly.

 Initiative Modifiers: there are six types of spells in all, and each of them utilize unique energies and techniques when producing the required spell effect.
 To better represent this, initiative modifiers can be applied to a spell, based on the basic spell type.

-Spell Components: thanks to the odd formulae for casting them, a few spells may require the use of material objects to make them function, in addition to the necessary physical movements and the verbal chanting.
-This is technically a limitation on a spell, and offers a CS boost dependent on how difficult it is to procure these components; boost from +1 to +3 CS are possible if components are exceptionally hard to acquire.
+Spell Components: thanks to the odd formulas for casting them, a few spells may require the use of material objects to make them function, in addition to the necessary physical movements and the verbal chanting.
+This is technically a limitation on a spell, and offers a CS boost dependent on how difficult it is to procure these components; boosts from +1 to +3 CS are possible if components are exceptionally hard to acquire.

 Spell Disruption / Distraction: normally, spells are cast when a mage passes a spell FEAT roll - that's all it takes.

 But sometimes, sorcerers will find themselves in a distracting situation, one that will disrupt their spellcasting concentration.
 Situations of this sort include seeing others placed under the threat of immediate death, taking damage equal to or greater than one's Endurance rank in a given turn, or intense sensory assaults (like deafening sounds, bright light, severe pain, and so on).